Have questions about your Blue KC health insurance? Well, we're one step ahead of you. Here's where to find answers to things we're asked about most.

 If Blue KC has a SSN on file, that is what we are required to use for the 1095-B form.
 The IRS will match the 1095-B form with your individual tax returns; whatever number you use on your individual tax forms is what will be used to match the 1095-B.

 Why did I receive more than one 1095 form?

-You should receive a 1095 form from any company that provided you with minimum essential coverage in 2017.
+You should receive a 1095 form from any company that provided you with minimum essential coverage during the prior year.

 In addition, there may be corrections to your information that prompt a revised 1095-B form to be created.
 Following is a list of reasons why you might receive an updated 1095-B form:

 Blue KC received information from your employer informing us of a change to:

 Who was covered on your policy